 While someone could drive this stretch of Highway in a half-day or less, we would encourage you to take as much time as you can.
-To read more about Big Sur, check out our article, The 15 Best Things to do in the Big Sur Region.
+To read more about Big Sur, check out our article, 15 Amazing Things to do in Big Sur.

 Of all the Big Sur sights, views, and hikes, we found 17-Mile-Drive to be the most enjoyable.
 A ritzy neighborhood nestled in a gorgeous setting charges $10 to drive along a circular route between Carmel and Monterey.
 The district is home to the world-famous Pebble Beach Resort.
 The homes are beautiful, some beyond compare.
 The primary attractions are numbered on a map and easy to find along the way.
 There’s an assortment of restaurants, all expensive, amongst the sensational beaches and vistas.
 After you pay at one of several gates, you are invited to linger long as you’d like.

 Located in Eastern Utah, Arches National Park is most recognized for the above pictured Delicate Arch, one of the most iconic USA travel vistas.
 The hike to the arch is all uphill and not especially pleasant.
 To get there, the masses parade across a sprawling rock incline to the tune of wailing children.
 If you pass this essential test, the meandering path leads through sandy alcoves and eventually around the side of a large rock outcrop.